tldr-pages/tldr/pages/common/isisdl.md

 `isisdl`

-- Limit the download rate to 20 MiB/s and download with 5 threads
+- Limit the download rate to 20 MiB/s and download with 5 threads:

 `isisdl -d 20 -t 5`